cloudfakers/zuul/README.md

 Zuul: The Abiquo Gatekeeper
 ===========================

-Zuul is a small IRC bot used to open the office door.
+Zuul is a small API used to open the office door.
 It runs on a Raspberry Pi and sends a signal to the appropriate GPIO pin when the "open door" command is issued.
 This way wa can keep working on our shit without having to traverse the office everytime someone rings.